Cumulative counts of numeric variable by thresholds

-Summarize cumulative counts of a (numeric) vector that is less than, less or equal to, greater than, or greater or equal to user-specific thresholds.
+numeric variable that are less than, less or equal to, greater than, or greater or equal to user-specified

 Usage